 Is it worth buying a smartphone with 1 TB?

-If you do not actively use your smartphone for shooting, editing, or storing "heavy" files, then 256–512 GB will be sufficient.
+If you do not actively use your smartphone for shooting, editing, or storing "heavy" files, then 256–512 GB will be enough.
 At the same time, for bloggers, gamers, or people who want maximum memory capacity, 1 TB is a practical solution.